straysheep-dev/straysheep-dev.github.io/docs/blog/posts/windows.md

 WSL1 can natively "see" and use *some* USB devices.

 WSL2 can traverse external USB storage devices mounted as filesystems to the host.
 However passing through a Yubikey or another USB device has various challenges and solutions.
 We'll use the documented `usbipd` method first.

+#### Traverse External Storage

+There are a few unique requirements to browse an external storage device (USB storage) from WSL, so for example you can effectively use `rsync` to backup files on Windows.

+!!! tip "WSL Instances are Separate for Each User"

+    This mainly comes from the fact that only a Windows Administrator session can "see" external hardware like this, and if you run as a normal user (meaning UAC prompts you for a separate admin user's password for elevation) your normal user's WSL session is entirely separate from an Administrator's WSL session.
+Think of them as two separate VM's.

+- You must start `wsl.exe` in some way, (PowerShell, cmd.exe, Windows Terminal) as an Administrator
+- You do (and should) not be root in wsl, it just needs started from an Administrator shell on Windows
+- Browse external storage with `cd /mnt/<drive-letter>`
+- If you just formatted a drive, from the Administrator shell run `wsl.exe --shutdown` then start a new session
+    - This will allow you to "see" the newly formatted drive
+    - This will *not* disrupt WSL sessions of your normal user account

 #### Troubleshooting